ckc9759/CTF_writeups/BCACTF/WEB/Agent Rocket/README.md

 If you look at the source page, u can find the login credentials: username: `admin`, password: `password`.

-> This is the comment we receive from source code of admin page.
+> This is the comment we receive from the source code of admin page.
 ```py
 The name of the device is "BCACTF Rocket Control Panel" in case you forgot.
 ```